Pronounced: Kroytz-felt Jay-kob

 CJD can be categorized into different subtypes:

-Factors that can increase your chance of developing CJD include:
+Factors that may increase your chance of getting iatrogenic CJD include:

 MRI Scan of the Brain